Communicating during the coronavirus: Advice from a Microsoft leader

 Watch the Federal Communicators Network event with Frank Shaw below.

-This post is by Abby Palazzo, an intern on the Partnership’s Communications team.
+Abby Palazzo is a former intern on the Partnership’s Communications team.